great-expectations/great_expectations/docs/guides/connecting_to_your_data/connect_to_data_overview.md

 - gathering a list of available DataAssets (e.g. tables in SQL; files or folders in a filesystem)
 - verifying that it can successfully fetch at least one Batch from the source.

-If something about your configuration wasn't set up correctly, `test_yamal_config()` will raise an error.
-Whenever possible, `test_yamal_config()` provides helpful warnings and error messages.
+If something about your configuration wasn't set up correctly, `test_yaml_config()` will raise an error.
+Whenever possible, `test_yaml_config()` provides helpful warnings and error messages.
 It can't solve every problem, but it can solve many.

 You can call `test_yaml_config()` from your Data Context, like so: